gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - Refactored bullet code.
 - Removed title command conflicts: you can now use the title command with the add-on without issues.
 - Removed the crosshair when ADS.
+- Removed attachment workbench, now you can attach using attachment bluwprint on your off-hand.
 ```

 <div class="alert alert-warning" role="alert">